Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-sasl-ssl-protocol.md

     <principal=%22kafkaclient1@EXAMPLE.COM>\";
     ```

-11. Add relevant ACLs on the Kafka cluster (IP/Principal based) to authorize Klaw to create topics and ACLs.
+11. Add relevant ACLs on the Apache Kafka cluster (IP/Principal based) to authorize Klaw to create topics and ACLs.
 This can be
     done using: :

     `--operation All --clusterCluster:kafka-cluster --topic "*"`

 12. Re-deploy the Cluster API with the updated configuration.
 This will
-    apply the changes and enable Klaw to connect to the Kafka cluster
+    apply the changes and enable Klaw to connect to the Apache Kafka cluster
     using SSL protocol.